megaboss98/csv-export-gsheets/README.rst

 Before you start you should:

-1. Create Google Account Service key (use JSON format):
+1. Create Google Service Account key (use JSON format):

    https://gspread.readthedocs.io/en/latest/oauth2.html

-2. Create new Google Spreadsheet
+2. Create new spreadsheet in the Google Spreadsheets.

 3. Share this spreadsheet with email from created service account file.